Skip to content

 Glossary

-What is a metadata (in messaging)?
+What is metadata in messaging?

 Metadata is the information around a message - who sent it, to whom, when, how often, and from where - as opposed to the message content itself.